 The act of eating is a complex task that involves the entire body and its organs working as one seamless unit.
-It takes 13 paired muscles (26 total) and six cranial nerves1 working in perfect harmony to move food and liquid through the body.
+It takes 13 paired muscles (26 total) and six cranial nerves working in perfect harmony to move food and liquid through the body.
 This process takes only seconds but is the single most complex and physically demanding task an infant will complete for the first few weeks, and even months, of life.

 Who Can Help Assess And Treat

-Below is a list of some medical specialists who collaborate to deliver care for PFD.
 To find a professional in your area, visit Feeding Matters’ Provider Directory.

 What They Do